 2600.11 Form HCFA-25D.3, Medicaid Program Budget Report - Medical Assistance Payments - Budget Year +1. --Complete this form in its entirety for each quarterly submission.
 Round all dollar amounts to the nearest thousand.
 Update the Budget year +1 as the fiscal year progresses to reflect new or revised quarterly budget estimates.

----- HCFA-25D.1.
+A. Line Headings -- Lines 1 to 28. --Follow instructions for the Form HCFA-25D.1.
 (See §2600.9.)

 B. Column Headings --Columns A, C, E and G. -- Enter the estimated Medical assistance payments computable for Federal funding for each quarter of the budget fiscal year +1.